Oregon State University Ecampus: Students

 Ecampus serves students in all 50 states and more than 60 countries.
 OSU's distance learners include full- and part-time students, working and retired professionals, community college students, active-duty and retired military, high school students and lifelong learners.

-In the 2021-22 academic year, 29,106 students enrolled in at least one Ecampus course.
-More than 12,800 of those students were enrolled exclusively in Ecampus online programs.

-A record 1,680 distance students received their diplomas from OSU in June 2022.
+A record 2,073 distance students received their diplomas from OSU in June 2024.

 Rankings

-U.S. News & World Report recognized Oregon State Ecampus on many of its Best Online Programs lists in 2023.
+U.S. News & World Report recognized Oregon State Ecampus on many of its Best Online Programs lists in 2025.